Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Main results

 \subsection{Definitions and Assumptions}

-We first make some standard definitions and assumptions, as also adopted by existing MOO studies in \cite{liu2021stochastic,fernando2023mitigating,zhou2022convergence}.
-Since we focus on the practical setting where the objectives are nonconvex, algorithms are often expected to find an $\epsilon$-accurate Pareto stationary point, as defined below. \begin{definition} We say $\theta\in\mathbb{R}^m$ is an $\epsilon$-accurate Pareto stationary point if $\mathbb{E}\big[\min_{w\in\mathcal{W}}\|g_w(\theta)\|^2\big]\leq\epsilon$ where $\mathcal{W}$ is the probability simplex. \end{definition} The following assumption imposes the Lipschitz continuity on the objectives and their gradients. \begin{assum} For every task $i\in[K],\; L_i(\theta)$ is $l_i$-Lipschitz continuous and $\nabla L_i(\theta)$ is $l_{i,1}$-Lipschitz continuous for any $\theta\in \mathbb{R}^m$. \end{assum} We next make an assumption on the bias and variance of the stochastic gradient $g_i(\theta;\xi)$. \begin{assum} For every task $i\in[K]$, the gradient $g_{i}(\theta; \xi)$ is the unbiased estimate of $g_i(\theta)$.
-Moreover, the gradient variance is bounded by $\mathbb{E}_{\xi}[\|g_i(\theta; \xi)-g_i(\theta)\|^2]\leq\sigma_i^2$. \end{assum} \begin{assum} Assume there exists a constant $C_g>0$ such that $\|G(\theta)\|\leq C_g$. \end{assum} The bounded gradient condition in \Cref{C_g} is necessary to ensure the boundedness of the multi-gradient estimation error, as also adopted by \cite{zhou2022convergence,fernando2023mitigating}.
+We first make some standard definitions and assumptions, as also adopted by existing MOO studies in \citep{liu2021stochastic,zhou2022convergence,fernando2023mitigating}.
+Since we focus on the practical setting where the objectives are nonconvex, algorithms are often expected to find an $\epsilon$-accurate Pareto stationary point, as defined below. \begin{definition} We say $\theta\in\mathbb{R}^m$ is an $\epsilon$-accurate Pareto stationary point if $\mathbb{E}\big[\min_{w\in\mathcal{W}}\|g_w(\theta)\|^2\big]\leq\epsilon$ where $\mathcal{W}$ is the probability simplex. \end{definition} MGDA-variant methods find a direction $d(\theta)$ (e.g., $d^*=g_{w^*_\lambda}+\lambda g_0$ with $w^*_\lambda$ given by \cref{w_lambdano}) that tends to optimize all objective functions simultaneously, which is called a conflict-avoidant (CA) direction \citep{chen2023three}.
+Thus, it is important to measure the distance between a stochastic direction estimate $\widehat{d}(\theta)$ and the CA direction, which we call as CA distance, as defined below. \begin{definition} $\|\mathbb{E}_{\widehat{d}(\theta)}[\widehat{d}(\theta)]-d(\theta)\|$ denotes the CA distance. \end{definition} The following assumption imposes the Lipschitz continuity on the objectives and their gradients. \begin{assum} For every task $i\in[K],\; L_i(\theta)$ is $l_i$-Lipschitz continuous and $\nabla L_i(\theta)$ is $l_{i,1}$-Lipschitz continuous for any $\theta\in \mathbb{R}^m$. \end{assum} We next make an assumption on the bias and variance of the stochastic gradient $g_i(\theta;\xi)$. \begin{assum} For every task $i\in[K]$, the gradient $g_{i}(\theta; \xi)$ is the unbiased estimate of $g_i(\theta)$.
+Moreover, the gradient variance is bounded by $\mathbb{E}_{\xi}[\|g_i(\theta; \xi)-g_i(\theta)\|^2]\leq\sigma_i^2$. \end{assum} \begin{assum} Assume there exists a constant $C_g>0$ such that $\|G(\theta)\|\leq C_g$. \end{assum} The bounded gradient condition in \Cref{C_g} is necessary to ensure the boundedness of the multi-gradient estimation error, as also adopted by \citep{zhou2022convergence,fernando2023mitigating}.